adessoSE/devblog/_posts/2018-07-02-Die-Nacht-der-Tentakel.md

 your sinister henchmen may travel one of the following routes:

-You're henchman may travel from Erlangen via London, Lissabon and Paris to Rom.
+Your henchman may travel from Erlangen via London, Lissabon and Paris to Rom.
-You're henchman may travel from Erlangen via Lissabon, Paris and Rom to London.
+Your henchman may travel from Erlangen via Lissabon, Paris and Rom to London.
-You're henchman may travel from Rom via London, Paris and Erlangen to Lissabon.
+Your henchman may travel from Rom via London, Paris and Erlangen to Lissabon.
-You're henchman may travel from Rom via London, Lissabon and Paris to Erlangen.
+Your henchman may travel from Rom via London, Lissabon and Paris to Erlangen.
-You're henchman may travel from Rom via Paris, Erlangen and London to Lissabon.
+Your henchman may travel from Rom via Paris, Erlangen and London to Lissabon.

 I hope this satisfies your needs, your Evilness
 ```

-### Epilog
+## Epilog

 Nun meine verwegenen Freunde des Wahnsinns welche unausprechlichen Manifestationen der großen Alten werde ich wohl als nächstes herauf beschwören?